 - Battery: 5000 mAh (18W charger)

 Over the years, Vivo has polished its design skills better than some of the old folks.
-Right from the start of its mid-range S series, S1 Pro, to be exact, every successive device seems to be doing better in design than previous models.
+Ever since Vivo its S series, S1 Pro, to be exact, every successive device seems to be doing better in design than previous models.
 Vivo Y20s is comfortable to fit in the hands for longer durations.
 The tapered edge of the rear cover smoothly merges with the plastic frame.
 It feels slimmer and at 192 gm of weight coupled with the plastic body, it feels lighter to hold.

 Unlike some Infinix and Tecno phones, the rear side doesn’t show off any pattern, it’s a matte finished ‘easy on eyes’ surface that slightly changes shades depending upon the angle of light falling on the surface.
 I have Purist Blue color as my review unit, but there is an Obsidian Black available too in the market.